WillPresley/hosts/readme.md

 This repository consolidates several reputable `hosts` files, and merges them into a unified hosts file with duplicates removed.
 A variety of tailored hosts files are provided.

-* Last updated: **May 16 2018**.
+* Last updated: **May 25 2018**.
-* Here's the [raw hosts file with fakenews extensions](https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts) containing 68,483 entries.
+* Here's the [raw hosts file with fakenews extensions](https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts) containing 69,504 entries.
+* Logo by @Tobaloidee

 ### List of all hosts file variants